sourceincite/sourceincite.github.io/_posts/0000-00-00-busting-ciscos-beans-hardcoding-your-way-to-hell.md

 These are the remote code execution primitives I used to chain with arbitrary sql execution vulnerabilities.
 These primitives take advantage of the assumed trust that the application code had with the database.

-In each of these cases, there was no second order attack - meaning that the insertion stage of data injection was filtered for malicious input enough to prevent direct remote code execution.
-This is why they are not considered vulnerabilities themselves.
+Each of these primitives is a second order vector without the first order injection - meaning that the insertion stage of data injection was filtered for malicious input enough to prevent direct remote code execution.
+Still, these primitives are violating a trust boundary and are technically considered vulnerabilities but I really couldn't be bothered making the case to Cisco at the time.

 ### Primitive 1 - Directory Traversal File Write